carsten-langer/cloud-developer-capstone/README.md

 Each recipe item creation or update request contains the following fields:

 - `name` (string, min 1, max 100 chars) - name of a recipe item (e.g. "My famous soup")
-- `recipe` (string, min 1, max 10000 chars) - recipe itself in a form depending on the client.
-Suggested to use a form that the user can enter easily, and the client can render nicely, e.g. MarkDown.
+- `recipe` (string, min 1, max 10000 chars) - the recipe itself in a form depending on the client.
+  Suggested using a form that the user can enter easily, and the client can render nicely, e.g. MarkDown

 Example: